 Do let me know what you think if you make them.

 Pin the recipe for vegan ginger cookies so you don’t lose it.

 Gluten-free, Dairy-free, Egg-free, Refined Sugar-free, Soya-free, suitable for paleo, GAPS and SCD diets

 - 20 g coconut oil I use Coconut Merchant – you can double this for a thinner, larger biscuit (like a ginger snap but without the snap)

 - 1 tbsp ground ginger less if you want them less ‘fiery’

 - 15 g Maple syrup (or rice syrup or runny honey – if not vegan)

 - A few drops of almond extract optional

-- Place all the ingredients in a bowl and squash the coconut oil and honey into the dry ingredients until you have a dough
+Place all the ingredients in a bowl and squash the coconut oil and liquid sweetener into the dry ingredients until you have a dough

 I’ve shared this recipe with: